Is the Journey® Student Rewards from Capital One® a good choice?

 What are the benefits?

 Think the rewards are good?
-Then check out the benefits!
+Then check out the cardmember benefits!
 This is where the Capital One Journey really distinguishes itself relative to other cards.
 Some of the benefits you won’t find elsewhere.

 - Free access to your monthly credit score – Through the Journey Credit Tracker (an exclusive website for cardholders) you get free access to your TransUnion credit score each month.
 This score is not a FICO, but it is based on your credit file from TransUnion (which is one of the big three credit bureaus).

-- Track/manage your credit health – As you can probably guess from its name, the Journey Credit Tracker website allows you to track your credit over time and learn about the factors which are impacting your score.
+- Track/manage your credit health – As you can probably guess from its name, the Journey Credit Tracker website allows you to track your credit score for free over time and learn about the factors which are impacting your score.

 - Extended warranty program – This is an extremely valuable benefit, because it doubles the length of warranty coverage (up to a max of one additional year) on eligible items that come with a manufacturer’s warranty.
 For example if the original warranty was 1 year, this benefit provides 1 extra year of coverage.
 Items must have been paid for in full using your Capital One Journey Visa card.